 Pompei Scavi station is less than a five-minute walk to the Porta Marina main entrance to the ruins.

-Go to the source for most current info; Pompeii Official Site
+Go to the source for the most current info; Pompeii Official Site

 There are three Pompeii entrances